 200 million Americans don’t realize foreign transaction fees can apply without foreign travel

-U.S. consumers, already on the hook for more than $1 trillion in unpaid credit card balances, waste millions of dollars each year paying foreign transaction fees on credit cards – in many cases without even knowing it, according to a new credit card survey from the personal-finance website WalletHub.
-Half of all credit card users don’t know whether their card has a foreign fee, the nationally representative survey found.
+US consumers waste millions of dollars each year paying foreign transaction fees on credit cards.
+In many cases they don’t even know they’re paying these fees.
+Half of all credit card users don’t know whether their card has a foreign fee.
 But that is only part of the problem.

-Foreign transaction fees on credit cards only seem to make consumers mad, however.
-More than 80 percent of people consider foreign fees to be unfair, and 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.
+Foreign transaction fees on credit cards only seem to make consumers mad.
+More than 80 percent of people consider foreign fees to be unfair.
+And, 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.

-Nevertheless, more credit cards without foreign transaction fees are available to consumers now more than ever.
-Most of the best credit cards on the market are among them, too, which means there’s no need to sacrifice in terms of rewards, annual fees, APRs or other features.
+Most of the best credit cards on the market are among them, too, which means there’s no need to sacrifice in terms of rewards, annual fees, APRs, or other features.